bobbingwide/fizzie/README.md

 * issue-27 - test case file for issue-27
 * issue-30 - test-case file for issue-30
 * metadates - Displays Date published, last updated and [Edit] link
+* no-posts-found - Displays No posts found on 404 page
 * page-content - Primary content part for a page
 * page-footer - Full width footer with 3 columns - representing widgets
 * post-content - Primary content part for a post